9:15 AM – 10:30 AM

 Real Solutions for the Low Income Segment

-Understanding the cultural of poverty is key to designing successful limited income programs.
+Understanding the culture of poverty is key to designing successful limited income programs.
 After taking a closer look into poverty, we’ll hear about successful programs that are designed to create customer engagement and satisfaction with limited income households.

 10:45 AM – 12:00 PM